Compare Motor Trade Insurance deals at cheap prices. Riscx Insurance provide traders insurance cover to all motor traders thought out the UK.

 This will depend on your insurer.
 Typically insurers work with approved recovery agents but they may recover vehicles themselves.
 Vehicles will be recovered to an approved repair garage or free storage compound.Who arranges the repairs to my vehicle?

-The repairer is appointed by either you, your insurer or our motor trader claims department.
-Quotes for repairs will need to be submitted to us or your insurer to approve the cost or repair.How long do vehicle repairs take?
+The repairer is appointed by either you, your insurer or the motor trader claims department.
+Quotes for repairs will need to be submitted to your insurer to approve the cost or repair.How long do vehicle repairs take?

-It goes without saying that you will want your vehicle back as soon as possible, and Riscx motor claims will work hard to ensure you have you vehicle back as soon as possible.
+It goes without saying that you will want your vehicle back as soon as possible.
+Our motor trade insurance firms work hard to ensure you have your vehicle back as soon as possible.
 Once the cost of the repairs has been agreed, typically the repairer will be in touch within 24hrs to organise the work.
 Delays will be kept to a minimal but it can sometimes take a while to get car parts in.I'm a repairer.
 Can I carry out my own repairs or use my own garage?

 Yes, you may repair or use your own repair garage.
 However, an insurer representative will need to visit to verify the damage.
 Using your insurers garages however normally means a quicker payout and turnaround time.Are replacement vehicles available whilst my vehicle is being repaired?